paulmarome/The-Database-Language/README.md

 # The-Database-Language-Unfold
-Brief introduction to the C++ language with weekly commits
+Brief introduction to the SQL language with weekly commits